 The devastation and challenges of a recent severe spinal cord injury hasn’t held her back, as she continues to inspire and coach individuals to live life to the fullest.
 A documentary on Mary-Jo explores how she has utilized the gifts of yoga and alternative healing to beat all odds and then some.
-It was only months after her injury that Mary-Jo with the love and support of her incredible team was back teaching, bringing the gifts of yoga through the powerful vehicle of Trinity Yoga to hundreds.
+It was only months after her injury that Mary-Jo, with the love and support of her incredible team, was back teaching and bringing the gifts of yoga through the powerful vehicle of Trinity Yoga to hundreds.

-An inspiring public speaker, Mary-Jo served as an Ambassador for the Rick Hansen Foundation for 7 years, and spoke extensively in schools and public functions raising awareness around disability.
-She spent 6 years as a volunteer board member for Yoga Outreach a local non-profit, helping to develop research and bring yoga into prisons and marginalized populations.
-Since her injury ten years ago, Mary-Jo has further trained in Therapeutic Yoga, and has developed a whole program and protocol for Adaptive yoga for those with mobility challenges, as well as health care providors.
-She is currently completing her ‘Master Training’ studies with Yogarupa Rod Stryker in Tantra Yoga, and pursuing a certification in Somatic Experiencing with Mariah Moser.
-A strong background in Continiuum, with the late Emilee Conrad contributes as well to Mary-Jo’s unique approach to yoga, healing and well-being.
+An inspiring public speaker, Mary-Jo served as an Ambassador for the Rick Hansen Foundation for 7 years and spoke extensively in schools and public functions raising awareness around disability.
+She spent 6 years as a volunteer board member for Yoga Outreach, a local non-profit, helping to develop research and bring yoga into prisons and marginalized populations.
+Since her injury 10 years ago, Mary-Jo has further trained in Therapeutic Yoga and has developed a whole program and protocol for Adaptive yoga for those with mobility challenges, as well as for health care providers.
+She is currently completing her ‘Master Training’ studies with Yogarupa Rod Stryker in Tantra Yoga and pursuing a certification in Somatic Experiencing with Mariah Moser.
+A strong background in Continiuum, with the late Emilee Conrad, also contributes to Mary-Jo’s unique approach to yoga, healing and well-being.

-No matter what the situation Mary-Jo believes we all have a “disability” to deal with, whether it is physical, mental, emotional, spiritual or cultural and it is within the capacity of each individual to transform, heal and rise above obstacles, given the right tools.
-Mary-Jo is featured with others in a new release from Timeless Books called “Inspired Lives”, on CBC’s-Tapestry, and in a Award winning doc: “Stand Because You Can”.
+No matter what the situation, Mary-Jo believes that we all have a “disability” to deal with, whether it is physical, mental, emotional, spiritual or cultural, and it is within the capacity of each individual to transform, heal and rise above obstacles, given the right tools.
+Mary-Jo is featured with others in a new release from Timeless Books called “Inspired Lives,” on CBC’s Tapestry and in a Award winning documentary, “Stand Because You Can.”
 You will sure to inspired and moved by this courageous and compassionate woman.